In 2014, we evaluated how effectively federal departments complied with the Plain Writing Act of 2010.

 We graded on three distinct elements:

 - Information Design

-Compliance scores whether agencies fulfill the requirements of the Plain Language Act of 2010.
-Agencies get points for:
+Compliance — We determined whether agencies fulfilled the requirements of the Plain Language Act of 2010.

 - Having a webpage that describes the agency’s plain language efforts

 - Providing a feedback channel for people to complain about documents that are hard to understand or praise documents that are written clearly

 - Responding to feedback in a timely manner (including our request for documents)

 - Having a link to the plain language webpage on their homepage

 - Naming the person in charge of the plain language program